 I'm 48 years old, happily married for 25 years now.
 Two teenager sons.
 Unemployed at present.

 Active Ham Radio Operator since June 2010, while serving in Haiti as an ICT Emergency Responder.
-Started transmitting as soon as I got my local permit as HH2/YS1RS together with my friend and colleague HH2/S21RC (Tutul) from whom I learned a lot.
+Started transmitting on 20 and 40 meters bands as soon as I got my local permit as HH2/YS1RS together with my friend and colleague HH2/S21RC (Tutul) from whom I learned a lot.
 My first Ham Radio rig was received while in Port-au-Prince from where we started transmitting in 40 and 20 meter bands.
 We were transmitting from inside a 40 feet International Shipping Container conditioned as our Computer Server Room.
-We operated on Power Generators 24 by 7 using simple dipoles.
+We operated every night on Power Generators 24 by 7 using simple dipoles.

 At present active, transmitting from home in San Salvador, El Salvador.